ni5arga/OSINT-Guide/readme.md

 ---

+## **Email OSINT**

+Find out more about email addresses, ownership, and their involvement in data breaches:

+- [Hunter.io](https://hunter.io/) - Find email addresses from websites.
+- [EmailRep.io](https://emailrep.io/) - Investigate email address reputation and risk.
+- [Have I Been Pwned?](https://haveibeenpwned.com/) - Check if an email address has been exposed in a data breach.

+---

+---
 ## **Misc OSINT Tools**

 - [whatsmyname](https://whatsmyname.app/) - Whatsmyname.app is an OSINT tool designed for enumerating usernames across a wide array of websites.